YutaroHayakawa/ipftrace2/docs/scripting.md

 /*
  * CO-RE style kernel struct definition.
 You can only declare the subset
  * of struct sk_buff you are interested in here.
-You don't have to prepare
- * your module for each kernel version, libbpf takes care about it.
  */
 struct sk_buff {
   uint32_t mark;